 The mold size must fit within the machine’s platen area (the flat surfaces that hold the mold in place).
 Large molds require machines with expansive platen dimensions.
 A mismatch between mold size and platen area can result in machine downtime or mold damage.

-Gas-Assisted injection capability, ideal for producing lightweight, large parts with hollow sections.
+Gas-assisted injection capability, ideal for producing lightweight, large parts with hollow sections.

 Large Part Injection Molding Process